 Here at Green Building 101, we’ve looked at many ways that you can design, build, and renovate your home with more attention to your health and the environment.
-This is the tenth installment in the series, and now that you’ve been thoroughly educated, we’re going to dig into the nitty gritty details.
-Get ready for glamour; we’re talking today about plug loads.
+Now that you’ve been thoroughly educated, we’re going to dig into the nitty gritty details about items that nearly all of us have in our homes, but rarely think about with regard to energy usage and green living.
+Get ready for glamour—today we’re talking about plug loads.

 Ah, plug loads!
 Very exciting, you say… but what are they?!
 Let’s simplify.
-We’re talking about everything and anything that you plug in—major appliances, task lights, consumer electronics, home office products and a variety of miscellaneous tools and devices.
-Minus the lights, which Jill featured two weeks ago, we’re left with nearly 50 percent of an average home’s electricity bill.
-Lighting commonly adds another 15-20 percent.
-Space heating and cooling, cooking, and water heating make up the rest, and also comprise your natural gas bill.
-So let’s investigate the primary energy suckers.
+We’re talking about anything and everything that gets plugged in to an electrical outlet: major appliances, task lights, consumer electronics, home office products and a variety of miscellaneous tools and devices.
+Without even adding lighting, these electronics are responsible for nearly 50 percent of an average home’s electricity bill.
+Lighting commonly adds another 15-20 percent, space heating and cooling, cooking, and water heating make up the rest, and also comprise your natural gas bill.
+Let’s investigate the primary energy suckers.

-Some call these white goods, but they come in all colors and buying the right models can save you lots in energy costs over time.
-Refrigerators, freezers, dishwashers, clothes washers and dryers, and stoves and ranges will cost you plenty to purchase and even more to operate.
-But manufacturers are bringing more efficient models to the market all the time, so choose wisely.
+Some call these “white goods”, but they come in all colors, and buying the right models can save you a lot in energy costs over time.
+Refrigerators, freezers, dishwashers, clothes washers and dryers, and stoves will cost you plenty to purchase and even more to operate, but manufacturers are bringing more efficient models to the market all the time, so choose wisely.

 The easiest way to identify the most energy-efficient products is to look for the ENERGY STAR label.
 EPA continues to improve their product specifications to ensure that industry is staying aggressive with energy efficiency.
 Among major appliances, refrigerators, freezers, dishwashers and clothes washers are all labeled.
 Also look for “Energy Guide” tags, which show a model’s expected annual energy use and how that ranks against peer models.

-ENERGY STAR qualified clothes washers will save both energy and water, but remember to use cold water as much as possible and wash full loads of laundry.
-Clothes dryers are not labeled by ENERGY STAR because most models use about the same amount of electricity.
-But consider choosing a dryer with a moisture sensor so that it will shut off automatically when your clothes are dry.
+ENERGY STAR-qualified washing machines will save both energy and water, but remember to use cold water as often as possible and only wash full loads of laundry.
+Clothes dryers are not labeled by ENERGY STAR because most models use about the same amount of electricity, but consider choosing a dryer with a moisture sensor so that it will shut off automatically when your clothes are dry.

-Room air conditioners fly off the shelves in summer months.
-We covered these two weeks ago, but remember to choose the correct size and opt for a high SEER rating.
+Room air conditioners fly off the shelves in summer months: remember to choose the correct size and opt for a high SEER rating.

 Speaking of being connected, more of us work from home these days, and having a full cache of networked home office products—computer, monitor, printer, fax, scanner, Internet router—is not uncommon.
-So look for the ENERGY STAR and also remember to check your power management settings on your computer.
+Be sure to look for the ENERGY STAR and also remember to check the power management settings on your computer.
 Screen savers were okay for your Apple IIe, but we don’t need them anymore—they prevent the computer and monitor from going into a low-power sleep mode.

-Many products, such as TVs and computers, are attracting attention for their active power use as well.
+Products such as TVs and computers are attracting attention for their active power use as well.
 Large screen plasma TVs, for instance, use much more energy in active mode than older, smaller analog models.
 Screen size and display technology (CRT, plasma, LCD), and resolution (HD) are all key factors, so be sure to compare before you buy.
-A moderately-sized LCD model should suffice.

-Our drive for connectivity also means cell phones and PDAs, and that’s just the beginning of our many digital toys.
-These products use chargers called external power adapters.
-Problem is, most of us leave these adapters plugged in even when we’re carrying our phones around town, and these little black boxes suck bits of energy all day and night.
+Our drive for connectivity also means smartphones and iPads, and that’s just the beginning of our many digital toys.
+These products use chargers called external power adapters, but the problem is that most of us leave these adapters plugged in even when we’re carrying our phones around town, and these little black boxes suck bits of energy all day and night.
 Some of these devices are being made to operate more efficiently and ENERGY STAR now labels the best.

-There’s also toys that we leave at home.
-Better keep your XBox and Play Station in check.
-They use a lot of energy, too.
+There are also toys that we leave at home: better keep your XBox and Play Station in check—they use a lot of energy, too.